rionaburke/DSML_SWBio_2023/README.md

 The dataset simulated_quail_data_python consists of simulated data based on pre-existing collection parameters (see Jupyter notebook).

--Sex: The sex of the F1 bird
+- Sex: The sex of the F1 bird
--BirdID: The ID of the F1 bird
+- BirdID: The ID of the F1 bird
--Mother: The ID of the F0 mother of the F1 bird
+- Mother: The ID of the F0 mother of the F1 bird
--MatLine: The breeding line the F0 mother originates from
+- MatLine: The breeding line the F0 mother originates from
--Father: The ID of the F0 father of the F1 bird
+- Father: The ID of the F0 father of the F1 bird
--PatLine: The breeding line the F0 father originates from
+- PatLine: The breeding line the F0 father originates from
--EggsLaid: The number of eggs laid by F1 offspring
+- EggsLaid: The number of eggs laid by F1 offspring
--DaysObserved: The number of days the birds were studied for
+- DaysObserved: The number of days the birds were studied for
--LayRate: The number of eggs laid divided by the number of days observed
+- LayRate: The number of eggs laid divided by the number of days observed
--AverageEggF1: The average weight of the eggs laid by the F1 offspring
+- AverageEggF1: The average weight of the eggs laid by the F1 offspring
--AverageEggF0: The average weight of the eggs laid by the F0 mothers
+- AverageEggF0: The average weight of the eggs laid by the F0 mothers

 ## Requirements